About This Blog

-This article was first published on Bloomberg Businessweek.
+This article on Changi Airport was first published on Bloomberg Businessweek.
 (Copyright, Ron Kaufman)

 There you are, wandering through life, when suddenly someone does something unexpected for you.
 Instantly your heart thumps.
 Your face becomes flush.
 And your reality changes forever.
 I’m talking about the moment you experience butterflies.

 Human interactions fill our days.
 Some are negative.
 Most are easily forgotten.
 But then there are those rare occasions when we fall, absolutely, in love.